kayex/sirius/README.md

 Every extension invokation must return a slice of zero or more `Transformation`s, which will be applied to the message `Text` property.
 The updated message will then be broadcasted via the RTM API as a regular message edit.

 Each extension is run concurrently and has a generous execution time limit.
 In addition to this, extensions may perform any type of I/O, including network requests.
-Message updates are batched on a fixed time interval, which allows quick executing extensions to send their message modifications even though there are slower extensions that haven't yet completed.
+Message updates are batched on a fixed time interval, which allows multiple extensions to send near instantaneous updates without exceeding API limits.

 ## Bundled plugins

 ### thumbs_up
 Converts `(y)` to `👍` (thumbs up emojii) in all outgoing messages.

 **kayex** Awesome (y)
 **kayex** Awesome 👍 (edited)

 ### ripperino
 Adds a random ending to any outgoing messages that contain the phrase *ripperino* and nothing else.

 **kayex** ripperino
 **kayex** ripperino casino (edited)